 Tostados And Tacos At La Tortilleria

-La Tortilleria is your go-to if you need a hit of authentic Mexican cuisine.
+La Tortilleria is your go-to if you need a hit of authentic Mexican cuisine, and one of the best value restaurants Melbourne can offer you right now.
 All of the tacos and all of the tostadas are under $10, and all of them are delicious.
 As the name suggests, tortillas are their jam.
 They are the makers and suppliers of this crunchy corn staple, and you can try them fresh from the oven in their small Kensington restaurant, topped with prawns ($8), cauliflower ($7), slow-cooked pulled lamb ($7.50) and more.

 And even though everyone thinks they make the best guacamole, La Tortilleria’s guac is particularly exceptional, and you can grab a tub to take home for $9.50.